keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/analysis.md

-An `Analysis` resource is an instance of an [AnalysisDefinition](analysisdefinition.md) resource which defined specific data like the time for which the analysis should be done and the appropriate values to use for variables that are used in the `AnalysisDefinition` query.
+An `Analysis` resource is an instance of an [AnalysisDefinition](analysisdefinition.md) resource which defines specific data like the time for which the analysis should be done and the appropriate values to use for variables that are used in the `AnalysisDefinition` query.